ilwookkim/cgNetwork/README.md

 ```

 Using the [cgdsr package](https://cran.r-project.org/web/packages/cgdsr/index.html)
 We need to create a cgds object, which also gives us the IDs of available projects.
 We choose "laml_tcga".
 Then we acquire information about this project via the cgInfo function, listing the available data types.
 We choose "mRNA expression (RNA Seq V2 RSEM)".
-Finally we get the data via the cgData function.
+Finally, we get the data via the cgData function.
 We also get mutation data via the cgMutation function.
-The countdata is separated by different version of RNAseq (i.g.
+The countdata is separated by different RNAseq versions (i.g.
 RNA Seq, RNA Seq V2).
 ```r
 cgds <- cgBase() #lists the available studies studyID <- "laml_tcga"